JinoArch/tech-repo/content/Blogs/systems_engineer.md

 Greetings! corona time..
 Huh!? what to do? just job or gaming in mobile?
 Nope...After the start of corona first 2 month I took a course from [stephane maarek](https://www.udemy.com/user/stephane-maarek/) in udemy and by the last of second month I almost completed the course.
 I loved the course.
 After completing I was thinking what to do next and  decided to take interviews to make use of this year.
 By the way ..What you did?
 Nothing planned yet?
 You have to.

 No more questions.
 As said I went through 4-5 interviews among which I got selected in 3 for DevOps.
-And I rejected all 3 due to some freedom concepts and most likely I didn't wanted to switch to one.
+And I rejected all 3 due to some freedom concepts and most likely I didn't want to switch to one.

 "FREE AS IN FREEDOM" yes you heard it!
 I first heard this phrase from my friend PRINZ PUIZ.
 He looks similar to a mice but works as a django developer and is an open minded guy.
 I studied a lot from him both in IT and LIFE.
 I learned most of my stuffs from my BTech friends someway or the other and not much from books.
 Now I am a bit into this phrase.
 Not going more into offtopics...
 OKAY! focusing on the title.